Wilfred Bailey, 3rd Baron Glanusk: Career

 Glanusk was the son of Joseph Bailey, 2nd Baron Glanusk, born on 17 June 1891.
 He followed his father into the Grenadier Guards and served in World War I, being wounded twice, mentioned in dispatches, and awarded the DSO and Bar and the French Croix de guerre.
 He reached the rank of major.

 He succeeded his father as third Baron on 11 January 1928, and also followed him as Lord Lieutenant of Brecknockshire and Honorary Colonel of the 3rd (Brecknockshire & Monmouthshire) Battalion, Monmouthshire Regiment, in the Territorial Army.

 He served again in World War II, as lieutenant-colonel of the Welsh Guards 1939–1942, and then as a colonel at General Headquarters, Home Forces.
-After the war he continued as Honorary Colonel of 638th (Brecknock) Light Anti-Aircraft Regiment, Royal Artillery, successors to the 3rd Battalion Monmouths.
+After the war, he continued as Honorary Colonel of 638th (Brecknock) Light Anti-Aircraft Regiment, Royal Artillery, successors to the 3rd Battalion Monmouths.

 Family

 On 27 February 1919, while still the Hon.
-Wilfred Bailey, Glanusk married firstly Victoria Mary Enid Ann Dugdale, a daughter of Lt-Col Frank Dugdale and Eva Sarah Louise Greville.
+Wilfred Bailey, Glanusk married firstly Victoria Mary Enid Ann Dugdale, a daughter of Frank Dugdale and Eva Sarah Louise Greville.
 They were divorced in 1939.
-On 17 March 1942 he married secondly Margaret Eldrydd Shoubridge, daughter of Major-General Herbert Shoubridge.
-They had a daughter, the Hon.
-Elizabeth Shân Josephine Bailey (born 10 September 1943).
+On 17 March 1942 he married secondly Margaret Eldrydd Shoubridge, daughter of Herbert Shoubridge.
+They had a daughter, the Elizabeth Shân Josephine Bailey.

-Glanusk died in January 1948, aged 56, and having no son was succeeded in his peerage by a first cousin, David Russell Bailey.
+Glanusk died on 12 January 1948, aged 56, and having no son was succeeded in his peerage by a first cousin, David Russell Bailey.

-Glanusk left his ancestral home and estate of Glanusk Park to his daughter, Dame Elizabeth Shân Legge-Bourke, who in 1998 became Lord Lieutenant of Powys.
+Glanusk left his ancestral home and estate of Glanusk Park to his daughter, who in 1998 became Lord Lieutenant of Powys.

-In 1966 Glanusk's widow married William Sidney, 1st Viscount De L'Isle, recently returned from serving as Governor-General of Australia.
+In 1966, Glanusk's widow married William Sidney, 1st Viscount De L'Isle, recently returned from serving as Governor-General of Australia.
 She died in 2002.